czmud/adventureConnect/README.md

 - Guest Users:
   - Can view all events created within the PNW
-  - Can contact the orgnizer responsible via the provided email link to ask for participation in an event
+  - Can contact the organizer responsible via the provided email link to ask for participation in an event

 - Registered Organizers
   - Users that register gain access to Organizer authorization